ndrean/Solid-components/README.md

 ## The pattern

-We define a closure that takes an argument context and renders a function component.
+You define a closure that takes an argument - the context - and renders a function component.

 ```jsx
 const comp = (context) => (props) => component(context, props);